New Era Relationships

 Relationships have turned into self-service commodity, the initial encounter on the online dating site is encapsulated in those punch lines and selfies: Who do I present myself to?
 What do I look for?
 What am I wanting?
 Pictures of female showing low cleavages and those puffed-up manly chests it many equals to a selling pitch!
 It all is the implications of a change of culture amongst online users, the Screen Culture.
 In the last 20 yrs the emotional contract within the couple of dynamics has changed in the shaping of how relationships now working, the emotional and financial aspect is part of this behavioural shift.

-Human beings need emotional recognition, validation of their own self being, to be intimately relate to each other.
-Relationships entail a desire to be seen, to feel safe in the other partner sphere of attachment, to be loved and to create oneself within the rapport, enabling the connection to become a discovery for both parties involved.
+Human beings need emotional recognition, validation of their own self being, to intimately relate to each other.
+Relationships entail a desire to be seen, to feel safe in the other partner sphere of attachment, to be loved and to create oneself within the rapport, enabling the connection.
 The capacity to establish a bond while holding on to one's subjectivity, respecting each other.

 The romanticised ideology to find the other half it implies gendering - same sex, binar, gender fluid, while each partner will bring in their own generational and cultural expectations, identification, the gender component is still very present in the current society.
 From early years girls are brought up to provide for those emotional needs of others, whereby boys are taught to hide their sense of dependency, their inner needs, as it seems too feminine to show vulnerability.
 I drafted an article on this #BoysDontCry